 Our 2 origin Colombia and Guatemala House Blend is an easy drinking medium bodied and balanced coffee with a light floral aroma, sweet citrus undertones and a milk chocolate finish.

-A bundle of medium and medium-dark roast Specialty coffee to find your all time favourite: Nomad House Blend from Guatemala and Colombia & The Jones Seasonal Blend from Nicaragua, Brazil, Indonesia and Peru.
+A bundle of medium and medium-dark roast Specialty coffee to find your all time favourite: Nomad House Blend from Guatemala and Colombia & The Jones Seasonal Blend from Brazil, Peru, Guatemala, Sumatra.

 Single origin, specialty coffee beans from Ethiopia with a light and floral aroma and a hint of lemons, it transforms into a delicious sweet treat.